 How do I know if my dog is breathing too fast?

 To determine whether your dog is breathing abnormally fast, simply count your dog’s respiratory rate while they are sleeping or resting.
-It can be a good idea to do this when you are not concerned, in order to have a clear understanding of your pet's normal respiratory rate.
+It can be a good idea to do this when you are not concerned, to have a clear understanding of your pet's normal respiratory rate.
 Anything under 30 breaths per minute is considered normal, anything above 35 is a cause for concern.

 Why is my dog breathing fast?